argenkiwi/argenkiwi.github.io/source/_posts/Android-MVP-with-Dagger.md

 Dagger components and modules
 -----------------------------

-Let's say we have just created a new Android project in which we have a `MainActivity` and we created a `MainFragment` to contain our UI.
+Let's say we have just created a new Android project in which we have a `MainActivity` and we created a `MainFragment` (empty for now) to contain our UI.

 ```Java
 public class MainActivity extends Activity {